You can create databases using the

-If you use SQL Server 2012, refer to Creating a database and an account (SQL Server 2012) to create a database using a client.
+If you use SQL Server 2012, see Creating a database and an account (SQL Server 2012) to create a database using a client.

 Databases under a single instance share all the resources of this instance.